apify/actor-scraper/docs/cheerio-scraper/partials/pagination.md

 Pagination is just a term that represents "going to the next page of results".
 You may have noticed that we did not actually scrape all the actors, just the first page of results.
-That's because to load the rest of the actors, one needs to click the orange **Show more** button at the very bottom of the list.
+That's because to load the rest of the actors, one needs to click the **Show more** button at the very bottom of the list.
 This is pagination.

 > This is a typical JavaScript pagination, sometimes called infinite scroll.
 Other pages may use links that take you to the next page.
 If you encounter those, just make a Pseudo URL for those links and they